TRACKING YOUR MILES

 sheet to attest you understand the Club's liability release.
 The mileage from the sign-up sheets is entered into a Mileage database on this website.

-Most hike leaders enter the mileage for their hikes directly into the database within a few days of the hike.
-We encourage this, since it take workload off of the mileage officer.
-Some hike leaders send their hike sheets to the mileage officer who enters the mileage for them, but this take longer.
+Most hike leaders enter the mileage for their hikes directly into the database using the Enter Mileage link within a few days of the hike.
+We encourage this, since it takes a big workload off of the mileage officer.
+A few hike leaders send their hike sheets to the mileage officer who enters the mileage for them, but this take longer.

 You can view your current mileage.
 Click on Mileage Lookup to see